 Mindfulness meditation gives you tools, like paying attention to breathing or focusing on the sensations in your body, that help keep you in the present moment.
 By practicing these tools both formally in meditation and informally throughout the day, you become better at staying in the moment.
 It can seem difficult at first—yes, your mind will wander—but with practice it becomes easier.

-Mindful birthing is an adaptation of the Mindfulness-Based Stress Reduction (MBSR), a program started in 1979 by Jon Kabat-Zinn, PhD, at the University of Massachusetts Medical School to help patients in a hospital setting cope with pain.
+Mindful birthing is an adaptation of the Mindfulness-Based Stress Reduction (MBSR), a program started in 1979 by Jon Kabat-Zinn, PhD, at the University of Massachusetts Medical School to help patients in a healthcare setting cope with pain.

 Bardacke discovered Buddhism-based meditation for herself in the early 1980s.
-She longed for a way to share the practices with her patients, but it wasn’t until she met Kabat-Zinn at a retreat in 1994 that it became clear to her how she could do it.
+She longed for a way to share the practices with her midwifery patients, but it wasn’t until she met Kabat-Zinn at a retreat in 1994 that it became clear to her how she could do it.
 His MBSR program “was a way to make meditation practices accessible in a secular context, without … the religious context,” Bardacke says.

 After adapting the MBSR program for childbirth, Bardacke has taught more than 1,400 expectant parents in 71 courses.

-Sarah McCarthy, a mom of two in Oakland, California, didn’t have the labor she expected.
+Sarah McCarthy, a mom in Oakland, California, didn’t have the labor she expected.
 Her water broke, but it was only a slow trickle.
 After 24 hours of leaking amniotic fluid without going into labor, she was admitted to the hospital.
 For two and a half days, her doctors tried different techniques to kick-start labor, all without success.
 She and her husband were glad to have the tools they learned in Bardacke’s class.